 “High versus low coffee consumption was associated with a lower risk of prostate cancer, endometrial cancer, melanoma, oral cancer, leukaemia, non-melanoma skin cancer, and liver cancer.
 For prostate, endometrial, melanoma, and liver cancer there were also significant linear dose-response relations indicating benefit.”

 The ability of coffee or caffeine to protect against depression and suicide, is most likely also directly connected to the liver protective (and healing) impact of regular coffee consumption, as a well functioning liver is important for proper thyroid function and for protection against systemic exposure to the inflammatory stress substances, including estrogen and endotoxin.
 Sufficient intake of sugar and protein are fundamental to good liver function.

 A diet removing PUFA and limiting intake of difficult to digest grains, seeds, nuts, beans and lots of under cooked vegetable matter, with sufficient protein from milk, cheese and gelatin, and plenty of sugar from sweet fruits, fruit juice, white sugar and honey, is one good way to improve liver function, lower inflammation, and help to get the benefits from regular coffee (and other caffeinated drink) consumption.

 Some other things that can help improve metabolism, liver function and mood issues include aspirin, niacinamide, glycine, K2, methylene blue, thiamine, vitamin E, taurine, activated charcoal and cyproheptadine.

 Ironically, sensitivity to coffee has been shown to be an effective measure of liver damage.

 Are you consuming enough sugar with your coffee?

-For those who are super sensitive to the effects of coffee, try introducing it gradually – with small amounts combined with meals.
+For those who are super sensitive to the effects of coffee, one thing that has been known to work, is to start by introducing it gradually, consuming small amounts combined with milk and sugar or with meals.